 Qualifying for discounts reduces the total cost of auto insurance coverage.
 Each insurance company has its own list of discounts, and not every type may be offered by all insurers.
 The most common discount type comes from multiple policies held with one company.
 This could be both home and auto coverage with the same company.
 Households with more than one car and more than one driver may also realize savings.

-Other discounts include milestones, whether it’s reaching a certain age or maintaining consecutive years of claims free driving.
+Other discounts include milestones, whether it’s reaching a certain age or maintaining consecutive years of claims-free driving.
 New drivers may receive discounts for successful completion of driver’s education or for maintaining excellent grades in school.
 Anti-theft and telematics devices may qualify for further discounts.

 It’s important to know that most insurance companies only add discounts when requested by the motorist.
-In few cases are discounts added automatically upon qualification.
+In a few cases are discounts added automatically upon qualification.

-The best way for a motorist to assure paying the lowest premiums is through maintenance of an accident and claims free driving record.
+The best way for a motorist to assure paying the lowest premiums is through maintenance of an accident and claims-free driving record.
 Traffic tickets and previous claims do come off your record, but only slowly over time.

 Driving in Waterloo